TrademarkTHIS/BungeeWoL/README.md

 ## Why do this?

 The intended purpose of this plugin is save on electrical usage.
 To run some type of automatic shutdown program/plugin on the host so that it doesn't use much power in times of frequent inactivity.
-The proxy server will be run on something much more lightweight such as raspberry pi 4~5.
-Then this plugin will then send a Wake-on-LAN packet the host server, turning it back on once a player wishes to play.
+While it's down, the proxy server will be run on something much more lightweight such as raspberry pi 4~5.
+Then once a player joins the proxy, this plugin will send a Wake-on-LAN packet the host server, hopefully turning it back on.
 If your server is being used 24/7, this project will do practically nothing.

 ## How it Works